jackie4u/curatify/README.md

 ## About The Project

+> [!WARNING]
+> This repository represents a technical exercise I undertook early in my ASP.NET learning journey.
+> At present, it is not fully operational or finalized.
+However, I may choose to revisit and further develop it in the future.

 [![Screenshot](https://raw.githubusercontent.com/jackie4u/dime-pub/main/Screenshot-Index-01.jpg)](https://dimepub.azurewebsites.com)

-This project is intended as hobby project on which I tried a various developing techniques.
+This project is intended as a hobby project on which I tried various developing techniques.
-Intend is to develop a comprehensive media aggregator as **a web app that curates various media sources**.
+The intent is to develop a comprehensive media aggregator as **a web app that curates various media sources**.

 Web app aggregates media sources like **podcast channels, YouTube videos, and blog posts** and populates recent **episodes (items/articles)**.

 It is implemented as a simple media reader in ASP.NET Core (Model-View-Controller) with .Net 7.0 and Entity Framework Core 7.
-For GUI is used Bootstrap 5 and some icons from Font Awesome 6.
+For GUI, Bootstrap 5 and some icons from Font Awesome 6.

-I have tried to separate the data layer into a stand-alone project **FeedDataLibrary** with repository pattern and MVVM approach.
+I have tried to separate the data layer into a stand-alone project **FeedDataLibrary** with a repository pattern and MVVM approach.
-But I have not grasped these concepts appropriately yet, so it needs further refactoring.
+However, I have not grasped these concepts appropriately yet, so it need further refactoring.

 There are currently some bugs and not implemented features.
 Some of them are marked in a comment with *TODO* tag .